Experts warn COVID-19 cases increasing in KC area - NewsBreak

 They believe cases are being underreported because of information received through Missouri’s sewershed project data from the Kansas City area.

-That data shows that a wide area of the metro is stable, but two areas are seeing a large increase in the virus in the wastewater in the Liberty area as well as Johnson County, Kansas.
+That data shows that a wide area of the metro is stable, but two areas are seeing a large increase in the virus in the wastewater: The Liberty area as well as Johnson County, Kansas.

 “What is means is these are people who are shedding it in their fecal material because maybe they are clearing an infection, or their immune system is starting to kill off that infection, and the waste products of that virus are what we’re detecting in the water,” Schmidtke saidLawsuit filed over Mission Hills Country Club pickleball courts